k132456/CM515_FinalProject/README.md

 ‘additionaldata’ contains data that I needed in addition to the data provided by the authors in order to reproduce the work and files that I produced.

 ‘presentationandreport’ contains my presentation materials and a report summarizing the project.
-*ALL FIGURE REPRODUCTIONS CAN BE FOUND IN THE PRESENTATION FILE.
+All figure reproductions can be found in the presentation file as well as 'FigureReproductions'.

 ‘scripts’ contains all scripts that I produced during this project.
 It does NOT contain the scripts produced by the authors, several of which are required for this project.